-Future operating expenditures above management's expectations, including exploration and mine development expenditures in excess of amounts to be raised from the issuance of equity under the 2018 Sales Agreement, declines in the market value of properties held for sale, or declines in the share price of the Company's common stock, would adversely affect the Company's results of operations, financial condition and cash flows.
-If the Company was unable to obtain any necessary additional funds, this could have an immediate material adverse effect on liquidity and could raise substantial doubt about the Company's ability to continue as a going concern.
-In such case, the Company could be required to limit or discontinue certain business plans, activities or operations, reduce or delay certain capital expenditures or sell certain assets or businesses.
+Future operating expenditures above management's expectations, including exploration and mine development expenditures, or in excess of amounts to be raised from the issuance of equity or new debt facilities, declines in the market value of properties held for sale, or declines in the share price of the Company's common stock, would adversely affect the Company's results of operations, financial condition and cash flows.
+If the Company was unable to obtain any necessary additional funds, the Company could be required to limit or discontinue certain business plans, activities or operations, reduce or delay certain capital expenditures and investments or sell certain assets or businesses.
 There can be no assurance that the Company would be able to take any such actions on favorable terms, in a timely manner or at all.